-The right to inform the district that the parent or eligible student does not want the district's designated directory information, as defined below, to be released to the public.
-To object to the designation and release of certain student records as directory information, the parent or eligible student must notify the principal in writing, by August 17, 2020 (or two weeks from the date of enrollment in the district if such enrollment occurs after August 17, 2020), of the information not wished to be released.
-This objection to the release of directory information must be renewed annually.
+- 4. The right to inform the district that the parent or eligible student does not want the district's designated directory information, as defined below, to be released to the public.
+To object to the designation and release of certain student records as directory information, the parent or eligible student must notify the principal in writing, by August 18, 2023 (or two weeks from the date of enrollment in the district if such enrollment occurs after August 18, 2023), of the information not wished to be released.
+This objection to the release of directory information must be renewed annually. - 5.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the district to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is: Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.
+Support can also be obtained via the website (https://studentprivacy. ed.gov/contact) or via toll-free telephone (1-855-249-3072).